Sweden to ease restrictions on July 1 as pandemic slows | Health

 - Sweden

-Sweden has relied mostly on voluntary measures but has curbed restaurant opening hours and the amount of people allowed in stadiums, shopping malls and stores.
+Sweden has been an outlier in the fight against the pandemic, relying on mostly voluntary measures.
+However, there have been curbs on restaurant opening hours and the number of people allowed at sports venues, shopping malls, and stores.
+"The spread of infection has decreased sharply," Minister of Health Lena Hallengren told a news conference.
+"It has been a long and difficult time, and we have experienced one, two, and three waves.
+But thanks to vaccinations, we see an improved situation."

+As of next month, curbs on restaurants and bar opening hours will be lifted, though all guests will still have to be seated.
+The number of seated spectators at outdoor stadiums will also rise to 3,000 from 500, and more if the stadium is divided into clearly separated sections.
+The recommendations to only meet people in your household or immediate circle and to wear masks during certain hours in public transport will also lift.

 More than 57 percent of Sweden's adult population has received at least one dose of vaccine, and every third person is fully vaccinated.

-Also Read: Soccer-Luis Enrique urges all Spain players to be leaders against Sweden
+More than 14,000 people diagnosed with COVID-19 have died in Sweden, many times higher than in neighboring Nordic countries, though it has fared better than most European countries that opted for strict lockdowns.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)